 OPEN-SOURCE, DIY, HANDMADE, HACKABLE, REPAIRABLE

-Trinity is designed to be connected and combined with other Trinities of different functions in a chain, so that you can create your own music making environment.
+Trinity is designed to be connected and combined with other Trinities of different functions in a chain so that you can create your own music-making environment.
 It is ready to communicate with the outer world via MIDI and different sync and CV methods using MIDI Bastl.
-We are musicians passionate about exploring new fields of sonic experience – we already developed 4 different instruments for Trinity which work great together.
-They are sequencer, drum synthesizer, polyphonic synthesizer and monophonic FM synthesizer.…and there is many more to come!
+We are musicians passionate about exploring new fields of sonic experience – we already developed 4 different instruments for Trinity, which work great together.
+They are sequencer, drum synthesizer, polyphonic synthesizer, and monophonic FM synthesizer… and there are many more to come!

 - simple interface which makes it an intuitive musical instrument